analyticalmonk/analyticalmonk.github.io/startup/_posts/2023-05-28-ux-role-enterprise.md

 - "Enterprise software" refers to software which are used for business use-cases.
 Tools like Notion, GitHub or Figma which have enterprise versions but are frequently used outside of a workplace qualify too.
 - User experience refers to how a user feels when interacting with a system.
 It goes beyond utility.
 It includes the emotions of joy, empowerment and satisfaction.

-When thinking about this topic, I came across a [related blog post](https://calv.info/ux-doesnt-end-with-the-user) by Calvin French-Owen, Segment’s co-founder and ex-CTO.
+When thinking about this topic, I came across a <a href="https://calv.info/ux-doesnt-end-with-the-user" target="_blank">related blog post</a> by Calvin French-Owen, Segment’s co-founder and ex-CTO.
 He differentiates B2B UX based on the sales motion (top-down or bottom-up).
 The UX will match the buyer, not the end-user.
 If the practitioner is the end-user, UX and aesthetics matter significantly in the buying decision.
 Visibility and reporting takes precedence over UX for an executive.
 That makes a lot of sense.
 I explore adjacent theories.
 My opinions are loosely held but I am trying to find something interesting.

 ### UX, sales motion and type of work